nextthingco/docs/Gadget-docs/source/includes/_build.md

 ### 3. Tag

-[Tag](https://docs.docker.com/engine/reference/commandline/tag/) the blink image with a version number.
+[Tag](https://docs.docker.com/engine/reference/commandline/tag/) the image with a version number (optional) and create a repo for it.
 If an image is not tagged it will automatically be tagged with the default of "latest".

 ```
 docker tag blink YourUserName/blink:v1
 ```
+This tags the image we named blink when we [built it](http://ntc-docs-unstable.surge.sh/gadget.html#4-build) with "v1" at YourUserName with the repository name of "blink".

 ### 4. Push

 Push the image to your Docker Hub registry: